 (d) Unless otherwise set out in the Order Confirmation, delivery charges shall be those set out in the Supplier’s price list applicable at the date of the Purchase Order.

-4.3 This clause 4.3 applies to Contracts for Goods to be delivered outside the
+4.3 This clause 4.3 applies to Contracts for Goods to be exported from the UK.

 (a) The Supplier shall deliver the Goods in accordance with the Incoterm set out in the Order Confirmation.